The Venerable Mother Frances Streitel

-Mother Frances was born Amalia Frances Rose Streitel on November 24, 1844.
-Her family had a sincere love for God and neighbor and cared for the poor, sick and needy.
-Read the story of her childhood here.
 She was called to religious life and after years of ministry had a vision of bringing two mountains of spirituality together: Alverno, representing activity, and Carmel, representing contemplation.
-Based on this vision was the origin of the Congregation of the Sisters of the Sorrowful Mother.
-Through a dedicated life of apostolic service, vitalized by a contemplative spirit, the Sisters care for those in need, especially the poor.
+Based on this vision was the origin of the Congregation of the Sisters of the Sorrowful Mother, a Franciscan community.

 Since that day, more than 125 years ago, the Sisters have founded, worked at and sponsored more than 100 hospitals, eldercare homes, schools and other community centers where people in need can find care and comfort.